MonkmanMH/WorkInProgress/draft_blog_posts/2016-03-06-defining-data-science.md

 “Data science” is a term increasingly used to describe a range of skills necessary to make this happen.

+What follows draws largely on

+* the aforementioned Tukey (1962) paper;
-Nearly three years ago, Drew Conway created a blog entry ["The Data Science Venn Diagram"](http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram) wherein he started to define what constitutes data science.
+* Drew Conway's blog entry ["The Data Science Venn Diagram"](http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram);
+* Bob Hayes' blog piece ["Getting More Insights from Data: Nine Facts about the Practice of Data Science"](http://businessoverbroadway.com/getting-more-insights-from-data-nine-facts-about-the-practice-of-data-science); and
+* Roger Peng's books on data science (see list in the References below).

+Conway comes at the question from the perspective of the necessary skills.
 One of the opening remarks Conway made in the blog was "The difficulty in defining these skills is that the split between substance and methodology is ambiguous...".
 His solution was very clever---simply acknowledge that there _is_ an overlap between substance and methodology across disciplines.

 He used three broad areas to define the skill necessary to do "data science":